 4K TVs: Ultra HD Resolution

 The most hyped resolution today is probably the 4K Ultra HD.
 With a resolution of 3840 x 2160, Ultra HD offers around 8 million pixels in resolution, in contrast to full HD’s 2 million pixels.
 This makes 4K four times sharper than 1080p.
-To understand this more clearly, consider a 40-inch tv available in both full HD and ultra HD variations.
-The screen doesn’t get bigger for higher resolution, the pixels get smaller to fit in the screen-size instead.
-The result is a sharper, more defined and detailed TV display.
+To understand this more clearly, consider a 40-inch tv available in both full HD and Ultra HD variations.
+The screen doesn’t get bigger for higher resolution, the pixels get smaller to fit in the screen size instead.
+The result is a sharper, more defined, and detailed TV display.

 Let’s understand what the term 4K actually means.
 Although this resolution is 4 times sharper and higher in definition, the 4 in its name actually refers to something else.
 In the real 4K cinematic view, there are actually 4096 horizontal lines of pixels.
 This makes the resolution 4096 x 2160.
 However, the shape of our TV sets hasn’t changed, so what we get is a slightly smaller version of this cinematic resolution.
 This is also equally good, considering the smaller size of our TV screens.

 4K Ultra HD TVs are the most common resolution available on the market today.
 It is the optimal resolution to choose for larger screen sizes.
 With a 4K TV, small objects and text appear sharper and more detailed.
-The overall picture and video quality improves noticeably as the colors get richer and images become more life-like.
+The overall picture and video quality are improved noticeably as the colors get richer and images become more life-like.
 Some buyers think that higher resolution is not suitable to be watched from a short distance, but the reality is the opposite.
 4K TVs can be watched comfortably from short distances as the picture is higher in definition and doesn’t appear to be pixelated up close.
 This is why ultra HD TVs are becoming more and more common in regular-sized homes.

 As these TVs get mainstream, streaming services have also started offering 4K content.
 This includes Netflix and YouTube as well, so there are several 4K movies and shows for you to choose from.
 Comcast Xfinity, DirectTV, and Dish Network are now also offering 4K movies.
 However, Blu-ray discs and live TV have not yet fully shifted from 1080p to 4K and still have a long way to go.
 Some viewers use Ultra HD sets to upscale HD content, but the outcome there is not as sharp as the original 4K.